BLACK HELICOPTERS

 "Didn't I have a right to be mad?" she retaliated.
 "With a chaser of cynicism..."

 "Hard living makes for hard times," he said, wiping a mustache of porter away with his wrist.
 "And in case you haven't missed the fact, we're neck deep into these just-say-no years we thought would go away decades ago when you made your decision to go with Glenn and the respectable life.
 Instead, things just got sleazy.
-And drugs and AIDS are just the tip of the Titanic... appetizers, if you will.
-No smoking, no more alien religions... except if you have a lawyer suing the town to rip down all their Christmas decorations.
-No spraypaint, no felt-tip pens... no this, no that.
+And drugs and AIDS and plague are just the tip of the Titanic... appetizers, if you will.
+No smoking under twenty-one in Massachusetts, no more alien religions... except if you have lawyers suing towns to rip down all their Christmas decorations.
+No spraypaint, no felt-tip pens... no this, no that and don’t you dare sing “God Bless America” at the ballgame.
 Touch me and I'll sue!
+Look at me and it’s microaggression.
 Drink quick, before your Catfish makes beer against the law.
-Talk anybody up, sooner than later you'll get a bill of prohibitions; there isn't any logic to it, everybody's different except that they're united in the implacability of their convictions..."
+Talk anybody up, sooner than later you'll get a bill of prohibitions; there isn't any logic to it except haters hating haters; everybody's on the watch for different things to ban except that they're united in their hatred of life and the implacability of their convictions... like the Moslems say: ‘we love Death more than you love life’.
+Because our lot is a whole lot better than that lot of the Moldavians, for example, even if we don’t love life either.”

 "And where does that leave Andy boy?"